-2. Stockpiling topsoil: There must therefore be separate stockpiles for topsoil and for overburden.
-If stockpiled, topsoil must be recorded in a topsoil register which includes; Detail about the date of stripping Location and habitat from where it was stripped Location of the stockpile Monitoring dates.
-Stockpile(s) must: bile of soil ace was ion If stockpiled, topsoil must be recorded in a topsoil register which includes; Detail about the date of stripping Location and habitat from where it was stripped Location of the stockpile Monitoring dates.
-Stockpile(s) must: bile of soil ace was ion Detail about the date of stripping Location and habitat from where it was stripped Location of the stockpile Monitoring dates.
-Stockpile(s) must: soil ace was ion Location and habitat from where it was stripped Location of the stockpile Monitoring dates.
-Stockpile(s) must: ace was ion Location of the stockpile Monitoring dates.
-Stockpile(s) must: ion Monitoring dates.
-Stockpile(s) must: Stockpile(s) must: - Be located in an area where they will not need to be re-located and where the While the commitments could not be e audited, possibility of disturbance is minimal. - Not exceed 2m in height. - Be clearly marked to avoid incorrect use or contamination of the material. - Be protected against loss from water and wind erosion - Vegetated to avoid loss through erosion. - Be in the alien vegetation control programme; i.e. kept free of alien vegetation. - Demarcated on mine plans / labelled Stockpiles must be monitored for; - Erosion and establishment of alien vegetation. - If necessary, actions must be implemented to fix erosion channels and prevent future additional erosion.
+2 Stockpiling topsoil: There must therefore be separate stockpiles for topsoil and for overburden. ≭ a (√) Visual Other than the small berm pushed ahead of • If stockpiled, topsoil must be recorded in a topsoil register which includes; ~a () Vioudi the mining face, there was no stockpile of - Detail about the date of stripping topsoil seen during the audit.
+All topsoil - Location and habitat from where it was stripped removed from ahead of the mining face was - Location of the stockpile being used for concurrent rehabilitation - Monitoring dates. purposes. • Stockpile(s) must: Panpassa • - Be located in an area where they will not need to be re-located and where the While the commitments could not be audited, possibility of disturbance is minimal. they remain applicable. - Not exceed 2m in height. , - Be clearly marked to avoid incorrect use or contamination of the material. - Be protected against loss from water and wind erosion - Vegetated to avoid loss through erosion. - Be in the alien vegetation control programme; i.e. kept free of alien vegetation. - Demarcated on mine plans / labelled • Stockpiles must be monitored for; • - Erosion and establishment of alien vegetation. - If necessary, actions must be implemented to fix erosion channels and prevent future additional erosion.
 Remove alien vegetation and encourage indigenous vegetation.
-3. Using topsoil: Topsoil must be used in the following manner; When mining is completed, appropriate sloping and shaping should be completed to Visual Concurrent rehabilitation has include ed sloping ensure that the final face blends in with the surrounding topography (maximum of 35 (using overburden material) and the n covering degree slope on Prospect Hill) the sloped area with topsoil. - - Overburden material (but not topsoil) can be used as fill to reduce slopes.
-Any overburden that was sourced from below the topsoil must be backfilled first onto Visual the profiled excavation.
-The top 40cm layer must be replaced on top of any additional overburden.
-The stockpiled topsoil must then be evenly spread over the entire disturbed surface, Visual except in excavation areas that will hold water.
-The topsoil depth should be monitored during spreading to ensure that it is even. • Topsoil spreading should only be done at a time of year when vegetation cover can be established as quickly as possible, so that erosion of returned topsoil by both rain a returned topsoil by both rain a restrict the time of year for when top and wind, before vegetation is established, is minimised.
-The best time of year is spreading takes place Rec: Amend towards the end of the rainy season (August & September) when there is moisture in commitment to remove the restrictio n. the soil for vegetation establishment and the risk of heavy rainfall events is minimal. • The rehabilitated area must be monitored for: - erosion, and appropriately stabilised if any erosion occurs - alien vegetation, on-going control must keep the area free of alien vegetation у during and after mining.
+3. Using topsoil: Topsoil must be used in the following manner; When mining is completed, appropriate sloping and shaping should be completed to ✓ Visual Concurrent rehabilitation has included sloping ensure that the final face blends in with the surrounding topography (maximum of 35) • Vioudi (using overburden material) and then covering degree slope on Prospect Hill) the sloped area with topsoil. - Overburden material (but not topsoil) can be used as fill to reduce slopes.
+Any overburden that was sourced from below the topsoil must be backfilled first onto ✓ Visual the profiled excavation. • Visual The top 40cm layer must be replaced on top of any additional overburden. • The stockpiled topsoil must then be evenly spread over the entire disturbed surface, √ Visual 1 except in excavation areas that will hold water.
+The topsoil depth should be ✓ visuai 1 monitored during spreading to ensure that it is even. • Topsoil spreading should only be done at a time of year when vegetation cover can Z 10 C: It is not practical (at this scale of mining) to be established as quickly as possible, so that erosion of returned topsoil by both rain √/ × restrict the time of year for when topsoil 1 and wind, before vegetation is established, is minimised.
+The best time of year is spreading takes place Rec : Amend the 1 towards the end of the rainy season (August & September) when there is moisture in commitment to remove the restriction. the soil for vegetation establishment and the risk of heavy rainfall events is minimal.
+The rehabilitated area must be monitored for; Visual & It appeared that the rehabilitated areas on the - erosion, and appropriately stabilised if any erosion occurs. ✓ Document mine were generally free of alien vegetation - alien vegetation, on-going control must keep the area free of alien vegetation V and erosion.
+This is also assessed by during and after mining. specialist. ь I.